DataDog/integrations-core/ecs_fargate/README.md

 | `ecs:ListClusters`               | List available clusters.                                          |
 | `ecs:ListContainerInstances`     | List instances of a cluster.                                      |
 | `ecs:DescribeContainerInstances` | Describe instances to add metrics on resources and tasks running. |

+#### Using secrets
+As an alternative to populating the `DD_API_KEY` environment variable with your API key in plaintext, you can instead reference the [ARN of a plaintext secret stored in AWS Secrets Manager][7].
+Place the `DD_API_KEY` environment variable under the `containerDefinitions.secrets` section of the task or job definition file.
+Ensure that the task/job execution role has the necessary permission to fetch secrets from AWS Secrets Manager.

 ### Metric collection